lklint/azure-workshop/Day 1/02 - App Services/02 - App Services - Steps.md

 Follow the wizard.
 Enter Microsoft credentials if necessary.

-Publish the solution to the web app we created earlier.
+Publish the solution to the web app we created before.

 ## Create Webjob